House parties are the best thing ever! Birthday bashes, housewarming, celebratory occasions—people who love to entertain cannot have enough of them.

 Hosting eco-friendly events just got easier in Chennai, thanks to Namma Ooru Foundation.

-With a stock of 200 units each of tiffin plates, cups, spoons and tumblers, the non-profit organisation’s cutlery bank aims to lessen the load in landfills and also indirectly contribute to water conservation as the demand for paper cups too goes down.
+With a stock of 200 units each of tiffin plates, cups, spoons and tumblers, the non-profit organisation’s crockery bank aims to lessen the load in landfills and also indirectly contribute to water conservation as the demand for paper cups too goes down.
 A lot of water is used in the manufacture of these cups.
-More than what will be required to maintain the stainless steel cutlery.
+More than what will be required to maintain the stainless steel dinnerware.

 “Parties and events cause a lot of plastic waste and we came across a lot of people who sought alternatives.
 Since our foundational tenets centre upon plastic waste reduction, we thought why not give them the solution!” says P. Natarajan, founder of Namma Ooru Foundation.